Alokafernando/AlokaFernando/README.md

 ## 🌈 About Me

 - **👋 Hi, I’m Aloka Fernando**
+- 👀 I’m interested in HTML,CSS,Javascript,Java,Web developping and...
 - 🌐 Passionate about **coding**, **open-source contributions**, and **building impactful projects**.
 - ✨ Currently exploring **Natural Language Processing (NLP)**.
 - 🌍 Open to collaborate on **innovative and challenging projects**.